molgenis/RD3_database/datamodel/study.md

 # Study #

-Description of entity study: container for all activities.
-Contains datasets
+Description of entity study: container for datasets (can be used to create cohorts)

 Attributes:
 *	study_datasets: mref(dataset) - list of datasets in the study